farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 The game uses six-sided dice.
 You roll several at once, which we call a dice pool, and read the **single highest result**.

 - If the highest die is a `6`, it's a `full success`.
 Things go well.
 If you roll more than one `6`, it's a `critical success` and you gain some additional advantage.
 - If the highest die is a `4 or 5`, that's a `partial success`.
-You do what you were trying to do, but there are consequences.
+You do what you were trying to do, but there is a `consequence`.
 - If the highest die is `1-3`, it's a `bad outcome`.
 Things go poorly.
-You probably don't achieve your goal, and you suffer complications, too.
+You don't achieve your goal, and suffer a `consequence`.

+*If you ever need to roll but you have zero (or negative) dice, roll two dice and take the single lowest result.
+You can’t roll a critical when you have zero dice.*

 Most of the game's mechanics revolve around this basic format.